Are Marijuana Smokers Considered High Risk to Life Insurers?

 Insurer Change In Thinking

 Research now reveals that life insurance companies have started to become more open-minded about the idea of insuring marijuana smokers.
-In fact, a report published by Munich American Reassurance Company shows 29 percent of life insurance companiesfemale marijuana smokers classifies marijuana users as non-smokers if they do not use any type of tobacco products as well.
+In fact, a report published by Munich American Reassurance Company shows 29 percent of life insurance companies classifies marijuana users as non-smokers if they do not use any type of tobacco products as well.

 The offer to allow marijuana users the non-smoker classification is a big deal when you compare life insurance rates for smokers versus non-smokers.
 It indicates to marijuana users that getting high occasionally may not affect your image when it comes to life insurance underwriting.